David-TheAnalyst/Cryptocurrency-Market-Trend-Sentiment-Analysis/README.md

 1. Despite being a market leader, Bitcoin (BTC) has the lowest traded volume among the six cryptocurrencies (Etherium, Dogecoin, Solana, Ripple, Binance Coin) analyzed.

-2. Dogecoin dominates weekend trading*: Dutchcoin's trading volume spikes on weekends, indicating a unique market dynamic.
+2. Dogecoin dominates weekend trading: Dogecoin's trading volume spikes on weekends, indicating a unique market dynamic.

 3. The 14th hour of the day sees the highest trading volume, suggesting a potential window for traders.